 We're increasingly able to provide further stroke prevention after an initial event.
 This preventative technique may involve using balloon angioplasty or stents in the blood vessels in the neck, or by carotid endarectomy in which the blood vessel is opened and the stroke-causing legion is removed.
 These techniques may also performed to treat narrowing of the blood vessels of the brain.

 When a patient's stroke cannot be prevented in time, the brain may swell and put their lives at risk.
 In these cases, our neurosurgeons may perform a decompressive craniectomy.
 In this procedure, a portion of the patient's skull is removed in order to allow room for the brain to swell.
 Once the swelling stops, the bone may be replaced.

 By using telemedicine equipment set up in emergency rooms across the state, our neurologists can rapidly evaluate patients without being in the emergency room.
 Watch the video to learn more.

 Our doctors excel at specialized surgical treatments to treat stroke caused by aneurysms or other cerebral vessel diseases like AVMs:

-- Clipping, where the neurosurgeon performs microsurgery to remove part of the skull and place a metal clip across the aneurysm to prevent blood flow into the aneurysm sac; this procedure can result in immediate relief.
+- Aneurysm clipping, where our cerebrovascular surgeons performs microsurgery to remove part of the skull and place a metal clip across the aneurysm to prevent blood flow into the aneurysm sac.
+This procedure can result in immediate protection from aneurysmal rupture.

-- Gamma Knife, which can be used for small lesions that are located in or near critical brain areas or are very deep inside the brain.
+- Gamma Knife, which can be used for small AVMs that are located in or near critical brain areas or are very deep inside the brain.